NSHipster/articles/2019-02-11-swift-regular-expressions.md

 standard, positional capture groups from the previous example.
 Doing so allows us to access groups by name by calling the `range(withName:)` method on the match object.
-By setting the `x` and `i` flags within those groups, we can use whitespace to organize our expression into something more understandable.

-Beyond the outlandish maneuvers, we have affordances for regional variations, including the spelling of "Miss Scarlet(t)", the title of "Mr. / Rev. Green",
+Beyond the more outlandish maneuvers, we have affordances for regional variations, including the spelling of "Miss Scarlet(t)", the title of "Mr. / Rev. Green",